About Us

 We charge no membership fee but require you to fill in a Confidential Registration Form on this site.
 You will receive regular emails and should join our Facebook group to receive updates.

 Come and join in!
 We are friendly and welcoming and we understand the challenges which autism can present.
-Your kid will probably have fun and you are sure to meet some like-minded people who may have information to share with you
+Your young person will probably have fun and you are sure to meet some like-minded people who may have information to share with you